tinkerbell/tinkerbell.org/content/docs/setup/terraform/_index.md

 deploy_tink-server_1   tink-server                      Up      0.0.0.0:42113->42113/tcp, 0.0.0.0:42114->42114/tcp
 ```

-The workers do not have access to internet, to run the Example Workflow
-successfully we have to proxy a docker image called `hello-world` from Docker
-Hub to the internal registry.
+You now have a Provisioner up and running on Packet.
+The next steps take you through creating a workflow and pushing it to the Worker using the `hello-world` workflow example.
+If you want to use the example, you need to pull the `hello-world` image from from Docker Hub to the internal registry.

 ```
-$ docker pull hello-world
+docker pull hello-world
-$ docker tag hello-world 192.168.1.1/hello-world
-$ docker push 192.168.1.1/hello-world
+docker tag hello-world 192.168.1.1/hello-world docker push 192.168.1.1/hello-world
 ```

-## Register the worker
+## Registering the Worker

-As part of the `terraform apply` output we get the MAC address for the worker.
-It is now time to register it to Tinkerbell.

-Terraform generates for us a file that contains the JSON describing the worker
+As part of the `terraform apply` output you get the MAC address for the worker and it generates a file that contains the JSON describing it.
+Now time to register it with Tinkerbell.
-just created:

 ```
-$ cat /root/tink/deploy/hardware-data-0.json
+cat /root/tink/deploy/hardware-data-0.json
 {
   "id": "0eba0bf8-3772-4b4a-ab9f-6ebe93b90a94",
   "metadata": {